What is Qigong?

 The Jin Dynasty saw the rapid expansion of both Buddhism and Daoism.
 One Buddhist monk named Dao An was the translator of many Buddhist texts and connected with the Pure Land (Amitabha) Buddhism particularly.
 This type of Buddhism concentrated only on chanting the name of Amitabha Buddha so that they might be reborn in his Western Pure Land.
 The idea of letting go of the mind and body so that enlightenment will happen naturally follows the principles of the Kunlun Dayan Qigong skill.
 Hence, Dao An was considered the spiritual founder of the skill.

-Grandmaster Yang Meijun and Master Michael Tse
+Grandmaster Yang Meijun and Grandmaster Michael Tse

 Although she was only supposed to pass on the skill to one other person, she had survived the Japan War and Cultural Revolution where many others did not.
 She did not want to see the skill lost so she decided to slowly open the skill to the public after the end of the Cultural Revolution.

-Christine Barbier has always had an interest in looking after and developing her own health and it was that interest that initially led her to study the traditional skill of Dayan Qigong with her Sifu Martin Gale (and Martin Hird before that) and her Sigong (grand teacher) Master Tse.
+Sifu Christine Barbier has always had an interest in looking after and developing her own health and it was that interest that initially led her to study the traditional skill of Dayan Qigong with her Sifu Martin Gale (and Martin Hird before that) and her Sigong (grand teacher) Grandmaster Tse.
 Being able to teach and pass on the skill was the next step to help others look after and develop their own health.

-Qigong Classes Hexham
+Qigong Classes – On-line and Hexham area

 When starting the practice of Qigong, the movements are gentle and easy to remember, and these are always taught at a pace suitable for the learner.
 Before practicing Qigong, warm up exercises prepare the body by moving and loosening the trunk, legs and upper body.